racheljayi/picturesque/README.md

 # Picturesque

-A beginner Vaadin application with Spring Boot.
+Picturesque is a simple webapp that can build a color palette by identifying key colors in any image A beginner passion project made with Vaadin!
 Visit the website at https://pictur3sque.herokuapp.com/

-## About the application
-Picturesque is a simple palette-generating webapp that can pick key colors from online images.

 ## Running the application